What is the Object Pool Design Pattern?

 }

-• The NPC class represents an NPC object in the game.
-In the example, it has a single method called DoSomething which represents the behavior of the NPC.
-In a real-world implementation, this class could have properties and methods that define the appearance, behavior and characteristics of the NPC.
+which represents the behavior of the NPC.
+In a real-world implementation, this class could have properties and methods that define the appearance, behavior and characteristics of the NPC. - The

-• The NPCPool class is the object pool for NPC objects.
-It has a list of pre-initialized NPC objects and provides methods for getting and returning NPC objects to the pool.
+class is the object pool for NPC objects.
+It has a list of pre-initialized NPC objects and provides methods for getting and returning NPC objects to the pool. - The constructor

-• The GetNPC() method takes an NPC object from the pool and returns it.
-If the pool is empty it would create a new object.
+method takes an NPC object from the pool and returns it.
+If the pool is empty it would create a new object. - The

 When using the object pool design pattern, creating the objects beforehand and recycling those objects when they are not needed, eliminates the overhead of creating new object and makes the process of object creation more efficient.
 This is what the NPC pool is doing here.
 Instead of creating a new NPC object every time the player enters an NPC area, the game uses a pre-created NPC objects from the pool and this makes the game run more smoothly.